 At 2:00 there is a knock on the door and their new caretakers have arrived to begin their new adventure with V. Carl and Mary Jane.
 I try not to rush past them too quickly as I head for the door.
 I can finally take a shower!
 Stay tuned.
 I’m sure there are more adventures to come.
 Love them to the moon and back!”

-This story was submitted to Love What Matters by Becky Gacono, 55, of Annville, Pennsylvania.
-She is chronicling her mother’s dementia journey in a series of posts for Love What Matters.
+This story was submitted to Love What Matters by Becky Gacono of Annville, Pennsylvania.
+She is chronicling her mother’s dementia journey on their Facebook page and in a series of posts for Love What Matters.
 Submit your story here, and subscribe to our best love stories here.